This country-specific Q&A provides an overview to employment and labour law in Canada.

 Termination for Just Cause

-While an employer in most jurisdictions does not need a reason in order to lawfully terminate an employee if the required notice is provided, the employer may terminate an employee without notice if there is just cause for termination.
+While an employer in most jurisdictions does not need a reason in order to lawfully terminate an employee if the required notice is (or pay in lieu of notice) provided, the employer may terminate an employee without notice if there is just cause for termination.
 Cause involves serious misconduct by the employee.
 Cause does not include redundancy as a result of a personnel reorganisation, a downturn in business, or a personality conflict.
 Mere dissatisfaction with an employee’s job performance is not, by itself, sufficient cause for dismissal.

 In general, ‘just cause’ is a difficult standard to meet.
 Whether just cause exists must be determined on a case by case basis, in the context of the overall employment relationship.